 Looking for some inspiration for your next entrepreneurial breakthrough?
-We looked at different industries to evaluate trends over the past year and help pinpoint ideas for an aspiring business owner.
-Whether you’re interested in the food industry or the tech scene, here’s a list of small business ideas that can catapult your career in 2018.
+We’ve looked at different industries to evaluate business idea trends and help pinpoint ideas for an aspiring business owner.
+Whether you’re interested in the food industry or the tech scene, here’s a list of small business ideas that can catapult your career in 2021.

 Small business ideas for the foodie

 Hyperlocal is a growing buzzword which refers to restaurants growing their own produce and making as much of their food as possible – from harvesting to serving – on site.
-Don’t think you need an endless plot of land for it, either, London restaurants are also managing to get in on the trend.
-So, if you’re thinking about starting a restaurant this year, consider hyperlocal additions like a restaurant garden, housemade condiments or onsite beer brewing.
+Don’t think you need an endless plot of land for it either, former London restaurants are also getting in on the trend.
+So, if you’re thinking about starting a restaurant this year as your business idea, consider hyperlocal additions like a restaurant garden, housemade condiments or onsite beer brewing.

-Waitrose predicts the following U.S. food trends that can help ignite inspiration for your food truck business:
+Waitrose predicts the following food trends that can help ignite inspiration for your food truck business:

 Small business ideas for the environmental entrepreneur

 Organic juice bar

 Organic agriculture has seen a huge spike in interest over the past few years as consumers continue to be exposed to some of the realities of the agricultural industry.
 A report from IBIS World says that the juice bar industry can expect to grow by another 5% this year in the UK alone.
 So if you’re interested in all-natural foods and want to capture this opportunity, this may be the way to go in 2021.

 Consumers continue to take interest in all-natural, organic beauty products.
 With the demand for cruelty-free, organic skincare ‘spiralling’ and expecting to pass $3 billion in the US this boom can be expected to continue as more and more companies turn to the vegan way of life.